xively/xively_arduino/README.md

 ##For a Quickstart Example
 Look no further!
 If you want a quick example, connect your Arduino board to your computer and an ethernet cable and try out one of the examples included with this library.

->In Arduino, go to Files > Examples and choose DatastreamUpload or DatastreamDownload from the xively-arduino library folder
+>In Arduino, go to Files > Examples and choose DatastreamUpload or DatastreamDownload from the xively_arduino library folder

 ##Setup Your Sketch